floriankuehl/devworx/Public/Resources/Scripts/Devworx/readme.md

 </ul>

 <h2>General</h2>
-<p>All Custom Elements and static classes are exported by default, so you can choose an import name for them.</p>
+<p>All Custom Elements and static classes are exported by default, so you can choose an import name for them.
+The base class for every devworx custom element contains coordination helper, informations about the base class and the namespace for the HTML Tag, aswell as static registering and instanciation.
+See CustomElement.js</p>

 <h2>Module</h2>
 <p>To use the Devworx scripts accordingly, you need to include your setup.js via <code>&lt;script type="module" src="Resources/Scripts/setup.js"&gt;&lt;/script&gt;</code></p>